danomatika/joyosc/README.md

 joyosc
 ======

-hid device event to Open Sound Control bridge daemon and associated tools
+joystick & game controller hid device event to Open Sound Control bridge daemon and associated tools

 Copyright (c) [Dan Wilcox](danomatika.com) 2007 - 2015

 DESCRIPTION
 -----------

+USB joysticks & game controllers are a cheap, ubiqutous source for alternate interfaces and can be easily hacked with custom switches, buttons, and analog sensors.
+Furthermore, physical computing platforms such as Arduino & Teensy can be configured to appear as USB HID (Human Interface Devices). joyosc provides a quick OSC event interface for such devices into your favorite creative coding environents (Pure Data, Max MSP, Processing, OpenFrameworks, etc).

 The joyosc package contains the following parts: